 Product Range & Print Quality

 The Redbubble vs Printful product comparison reveals a big gap in product range.
-The more products you can sell, the more revenue you can earn.
-Variety also helps you cater to different customer needs.
+More products mean more revenue paths and more ways to serve different customers.

 Number of Products

-Printful offers over 370 products across several categories.
-You'll find everything from embroidered hats and swimsuits to cosmetic bags and phone cases.
-It regularly adds new items, so you can expand your catalog.
+Printful offers over 370 products across several categories - from embroidered hats and swimsuits to cosmetic bags and phone cases - and regularly adds new items.

 Print Techniques Available